dzfrias/projectable/README.md

 <p><sub>Preview done with <a href="https://github.com/sharkdp/bat">bat</a></sub></p>

 **projectable** is a highly configurable project manager.
-You can do _everything_ your project needs from a comfortable and smooth interface: run commands, open your editor, integrate with tmux, see git changes, and more.
+You can do _everything_ your project needs from a comfortable and smooth interface.

 Instead of exploring the depths of your most nested directory, open a file simply from the projectable file listing!